AirPR/airpr-code-jam/README.md

 You will also be provided a historical training dataset of all article times for the set of sites over `2014-07-03 - 2014-07-24`.
 This can help if you wish to use optimization algorithms or machine learning/AI approaches to approach this problem.

 The training dataset will have N rows.
-Each row has a Feed ID and the timestamps of a week of articles for that site.
+Each row has a Feed ID and the timestamps of articles for that site.
 Feed and Scoring API use the same Feed IDs as provided in this dataset.

 # Input: